 A word from Sarah Mai…

-I am and will be a strong leader for this organization.
-I will work in collaboration with the parents, I will build relationships with donors, and I will create community partnerships, all in the spirit of contributing to the sustainability of this necessary and excellent organization.
-But first and foremost in my career, I am an Occupational Therapist and what that means is that my primary goal is to improve the daily lives of individuals with disabilities.
+First and foremost in my career, I am an Occupational Therapist and what that means is that my primary goal is to improve the daily lives of individuals with disabilities.
 Through my advocacy, assessment, and intervention, I work to teach and empower independence.
-The organizational mission is, “Discovering a world of independence, a life of possibilities”.
-I am pretty sure we are in sync and I am in the right place.
+Our organizational mission is, “Discovering a world of independence, a life of possibilities”, and that makes this organization a perfect fit for the work of an occupational therapist.

 It is important to me that supporters of The Mission Project know that we have taken our programming to another level and that you can continue to expect great outcomes.
 In our weekly Problem Solvers program, which is the cornerstone of our programs, participants learn critical social skills, gain instruction in activities of daily living, develop and maintain authentic friendships, and learn how to navigate within their local community.
 In our iPad Project, participants utilize their iPads to improve time management, social skills, and leisure skills.
 In our MPower Health program, in partnership with Move Right KC, we focus intently on integrating intensive exercise into our daily routines and healthy eating choices.
 We also continue to encourage leadership and enable participants to step up as technology specialists, event planners, and public speakers.

 I believe that The Mission Project is a brilliant model for providing for the needs of adults with developmental disabilities who can live with minimal support.
 There has been rich development this last decade and there will continue to be growth in the coming years.